EdenWise/hjcrc/HJCSIC.md

 From this, she created an ethical code and warned people away from selfishness.
 She helped the less fortunate.
 A more peaceful age lasted for a bit but the stress shortened her son's life.
-The knowledge of the impetus for the golden age was kept quiet (people wanting to preserve distinction and it dissolved).
+The impetus for the golden age was kept quiet (people wanted to preserve distinction and it dissolved).

-The knowledge of her impetus though was kept silent; she stayed reserved.
-After some time, the people began forgetting about the less fortunate people.
-This caused the seer (the narcissist's supervisor), having been superseded for a time, to get real selfish (the Bible calls this "crafty" [Gen 3:1]).
+The seer (the narcissist's supervisor), having been superseded for a time, got vicious (the Bible calls this "crafty" [Gen 3:1]).
+He repeated her visiting the less fortunate, tempted them to discriminate against another less fortunate, and for doing so, offer them inclusion with the narcissistic men.

 He followed her helping the least fortunate citizens.
 He *repeated* her offer of help and changed one facet of it: he tempted them to discriminate against a less fortunate, and for doing so, offer them inclusion (with the narcissistic men).
 **is this crafty???, worth mentioning? crafty seems more "she" preventing people from returning to Eden**